he-zhengliang/high_level_robot_controller/README.md

 git clone https://github.com/robotlocomotion/drake-ros.git
 cd ..

-# Download all the packages required for building the package using rosdep. rosdep may have some required setup steps if you haven't used it yet.
-If so the following command should guide you through the required setup steps
+# Download all the packages required for building the package using rosdep
+# rosdep may have some required setup steps if you haven't used it yet
+# If so the following command should guide you through the required setup steps
 rosdep install --from-paths src -ryi

 # Build the package using colcon with Release build type